ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/web-apps/launch-swa-async/index.md

 **Comment/Discussion**

 > Note: Simply fires an async operation when starting to launch the SWA may not
 > work because we have no control over the timing.
-If the UI is being drawed
+If the UI is being drawn
 > while the screenshot taking is in progress, the scrennshot will include some
 > of the UI elements of the feedback tool.